shubhamrangaa/Mental-Health-Hacks/README.md

 View Video for a More Accurate View

-Calendar: Originally, the calendar is blank.
-When the user first clicks on an emoji, the day on the calendar changes color, correlating to the emoji.
-For example, the user clicks "Happy Emoji," the calendar day turns yellow, and the "Sad Emoji" causes the calendar day to turn blue.
-The calendar is fully functional with "Next," "Previous," and "Jump To [month and year]."

-Data: An animated pie chart for the current month is shown with updated percentages when hovered upon.
-If the user chooses multiple moods throughout the day, the pie chat automatically updates.

-Notes: A responsive, movable textbox where users write anything - notes, rants, feelings.
-Notes are saved with local storage, and users have the ability to choose the mood they feel when they write.
-The notes under "Show Notes" are color-coded with the mood.

-Profile: A textbox where users write their phone-number, and the Twilio messaging API sends a text message to the user's phone number with the following message and user's data: "Hello!
-Welcome to Serotonin.
-Your monthly mood is [moods], weekly mood is [mood], and current mood is [mood]."

 Everything is saved with local storage, even when the extension is paused or removed.

 # 🔨 How we built it